• Skip to primary navigation

 • Add the salt towards the end.

-• When the garbanzo beans are tender, remove the chick peas from heat and drain them.
+• When the garbanzo beans are tender, remove the chickpeas from the heat and drain them.

 Pressure cooker method

-Drain the soaked chick peas, rinse them and place them in a pressure cooker with water to cover and salt.
-Usually the chick peas will be tender in about thirty minutes, but you need some experience to know the exact cooking time.
+Drain the soaked chickpeas, rinse them, and place them in a pressure cooker with water to cover and salt.
+Usually, chickpeas will be tender in about thirty minutes, but you need some experience to know the exact cooking time.

 So if you ever thought garbanzo beans were insipid, let’s hope you’ll change your mind.
 Here are some ideas for eating and combining chickpeas: